 Over the course of the last 8 months of her life Alex and Julia met for a series of conversations at her home in California and as one reads the pages you feel as if you were right there enjoying a glass of wine; deliciously eavesdropping on the conversation.
 The book was edited and published by Alex in 2006, after Julia’s death in 2004.

 If you remember I wrote a review of the movie, Julie and Julia in which I professed my renewed love of Julia Child, as well as talked about the movie; and I touched a little bit upon the scene in which Julie (played adorably by Amy Adams) is distraught to learn that Julia didn’t like her blog project.
 You can read my review here.
 After reading, My Life in France, I now understand why Julia apparently said she felt as if the blog project was a stunt; that Julie Powell didn’t have a genuine appreciation and/or love of the food.
 And with hat’s off to Julie’s creativity, it was actually (in my opinion) for all intents and purposes just that, a stunt, because it accomplished what she was looking for – to achieve recognition and to get published.

 She spent hours, upon days, upon weeks, upon months, upon years (and years) testing and retesting every single recipe that went into Mastering the Art of French Cooking.
 Along with her partner, Simone Beck, Julia’s first draft given to her publishers was 700 pages of just soup and poultry recipes.
 Imagine?!
 The partnership with Simone lasted through the publication of the 2nd volume of their cookbook, but afterward Julia ended the collaboration, although she held Simone in her heart for life.

-In reading the book I came to fully understand how involved Paul was with Julia’s work, and I think it is a testament to his unfailing dedication to her that his behind-the-scenes work was apparently not that well known.
+In reading the book, My Life in France, I came to fully understand how involved Paul was with Julia’s work, and I think it is a testament to his unfailing dedication to her that his behind-the-scenes work was apparently not that well known.
 He was with her every step of the way.
 He took photographs of Julia’s hands working with the food, from which an artist would draw the sketches for the cookbook, he set the stage lighting for her television shows, he did the dishes, whatever was needed – Paul was there.

 Julia’s love of France – her spiritual homeland – was the other passion in her life.
-She and Paul spent their early years together in Paris and then later on built a home near Marseillaise.
-Over the course of their marriage they divided their time between France and the U.S. Their home in France was a sanctuary for them, a place where they could relax, entertain family and friends, and avoid the notoriety of Julia’s fame.
+She and Paul spent their early years together in Paris.
+Later they built a home near Marseilles.
+Over the course of their marriage they divided their time between France and the U.S. Their home in France was a sanctuary for them.
+It was a place where they could relax, entertain family and friends, and avoid the notoriety of Julia’s fame.

 Next up for me is As Always, Julia – a collection of personal letters between Julia and her friend and confidante, Avis DeVoto.
 If, like me, you are